jaidensiu/jaidensiu.github.io/README.md

 # Jaiden Siu

 ## About me:
-Hi, my name is Jaiden and I am an engineering student at the University of British Columbia (or UBC for short).
+Hi, my name is Jaiden and I am an engineering student at the University of British Columbia (UBC).
 I am concerned with improving the health and wellbeing of others.
 I believe that striving to make an impact, focusing on our possibilites and making the most of our opportunities is important to mature as a university student.

 ## Education: